SchulzLab/MASSIF/README.md

 - compiler that is able to use openMP (and omp.h file which is part of the GNU OpenMP Library)

 Download the repository.
-To compile the C++ code of MASSIF go to the code directory and perform the command make
+To compile the C++ code of MASSIF  perform the following commands:
 ```
 cd MASSIF/src
 make